paybondpaybond

 x402 USDC on Base (x402_usdc_base)

-• Harbor orchestrates Coinbase payment sessions; the tenant's Base receive address comes from settlement config only.
+• Paybond orchestrates Coinbase payment sessions; the tenant's Base receive address comes from settlement config only.

 • Kit fundWithX402 / fund_with_x402 handles the 402 challenge, payment signature, and poll until funded.

-• Terminal settlement calls Coinbase capture or void APIs after predicate evaluation.
+• Terminal settlement calls Coinbase capture or void APIs after the completion rule is evaluated.

 • Funding is always a Payment Auth handshake on POST /harbor/intents/{id}/fund — never on create alone.

-• Charge mode confirms a Stripe-backed one-shot payment; webhooks and recovery reconcile can complete funding if the client disconnects mid-handshake.
+• Charge mode confirms a Stripe-backed one-shot payment; webhooks and automatic reconcile can complete funding if the client disconnects mid-handshake.

 • Session mode confirms an on-chain Tempo deposit; intents may return 202 with session_open_pending until Tempo confirms.